holidayextras/plugin-harvest/README.md

 return request.server.plugins['plugin-harvest'].getBaskets( options );
 ```

-## Tests
+## Contributing

-Code is linted by ".jshintrc" and checked against the coding style guide "shortbreaks.jscs.json" when you run ` $ grunt test `
+Code is linted by ".jshintrc" and checked against the coding style guide "shortbreaks.jscs.json".
+We also use Mocha to test our code, to run all of this use ` $ grunt test `.

 ## License
 Copyright (c) 2015 Shortbreaks